dnif-backyard/docs/Deployment/upgrade-9.0-9.0.1.md

 The upgrade process will involve in a downtime in log collection.
 Please ensure resources are aligned to be able to execute in the shortest possible span.

+### Prerequisite:
+Uninterrupted internet connectivity from all hosts.

 ## High-level Steps
 1. Stop All Adapters
 2. Stop All Datanodes